 How to Brown Butter

-- Add butter to a medium skillet and melt over low heat.
+- Add butter to a medium skillet and melt over medium-low heat.

 - Once melted, continue cooking over low heat until the butter turns golden brown and smells nutty, about 5 minutes.